 Royal Enfield has been eyeing to take on Harley Davidson for quite some time, and the company unveiled its 650 twins at the 2017 EICMA show in Milan, Italy.
 The two bikes are Continental GT 650 and Interceptor 650.
 They had also been showcased to the RE community at the Rider Mania festival.

-The Royal Enfield Continental GT 650 resembles the existing 535cc model in terms of design.
+The Royal Enfield Continental GT 650 resembles the now-defunct 535cc model in terms of design.
 With its unveiling, the bike is now the flagship model from the Indian retro motorcycle manufacturer and has set high hopes in the market.
 Royal Enfield has long been mulling over a motorcycle that would take on the upmarket foreign manufacturers.

-This would not only up the company’s image but also divert the attention from the mid size category the oldest motorcycle brand in continuous production expertises in.The motorcycle will be vying for the top spot against the likes of the mighty Harley Davidson Street 750 with a predictably mouth-watering price tag.
+This would not only up the company’s image but also divert the attention from the mid-size category the oldest motorcycle brand in continuous production expertises in.The motorcycle will be vying for the top spot against the likes of the mighty Harley Davidson Street 750 with a predictably mouth-watering price tag.

 The production will be ramped up in phased manner and the retro motorcycle will reach all 750 showrooms of RE across India by the end of next year.
 Here we take a look at the known facts of the Royal Enfield Continental GT 650 motorcycle:

 Royal Enfield Continental GT 650 made its India debut at the Rider Mania event.
 Aiming to offer old school motorcycling with modern heart, it will be introduced in Europe around April when the riding season kicks in.